jmsv/l293d/README.md

 If you'd like to support my open-source development while I'm a poor university student, please click the button below:

 [![donate](https://www.paypalobjects.com/en_GB/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=US7C2KB9YZUBJ)

+(Even if you only give me 75p or something - I can probably find a bag of pasta for that much)

 ## License